Adobe-Marketing-Cloud/reactor-user-docs/launch-reference/client-side-information/launch-object-reference.md

 ```

 Logs a message to the browser console.
 The message will only be displayed if Launch debugging is enabled by the user \(by calling `_satellite.setDebug(true)` or using an appropriate browser extension\).

+Note that messages from `_satellite.logger.debug` will only show in the console if both Launch debugging is enabled and Verbose log level has been selected within the browser console.
+Also note that for older browsers which do not natively support `console.debug`, these messages will revert to being logged as if they were sent using `_satellite.logger.info`.

 ### cookie